Unicode subscripts and superscripts: Other superscript and subscript characters

-Latin, Greek and Cyrillic tables
+Latin, Greek, Cyrillic, and IPA tables

 Consolidated, the Unicode standard contains superscript and subscript versions of a subset of Latin, Greek and Cyrillic letters.
 Here they are arranged in alphabetical order for comparison (or for copy and paste convenience).
-Since these characters appear in different Unicode ranges, they may not appear to be the same size or position due to font substitution in the browser.
-Shaded cells mark small capitals that are not very distinct from minuscules, and Greek letters that are indistinguishable from Latin, and so would not be expected to be supported by Unicode.
+Since these characters appear in different Unicode ranges, they may not appear to be the same size or position due to font substitution by the browser.
+Shaded cells mark petite capitals that are not very distinct from minuscules in Roman typeface, but they may be distinct in italic typeface, as is used in some phonetic notation.